Web-Dev-Collaborative/CommonJAMSTACKTemplates/jamstack.org-main/.github/ISSUE_TEMPLATE/meetup.md

 ---
 name: Start a meetup
 about: Talk to us about starting an official Jamstack meetup
-title: 'Starting a meetup group in [this beautiful city]'
+title: "Starting a meetup group in [this beautiful city]"
-labels: 'community: new'
+labels: "community: new"
-assignees: 'philhawksworth'
+assignees: "philhawksworth"
 ---

 You're interested in starting a Jamstack community in your area?